 How do I reserve a date to get a quilt quilted?
-Email or call to ask for the first open date or tell me when you will finish the quilt top and we will book a date for it then.
+Contact me to ask for the first open date or tell me when you will finish the quilt top and we will book a date for it then.
 I quilt full time 5 days a week.

 How do I choose the quilting?
 Go to the Photo Gallery and slide show on my website and browse through the photos to help you decide what type if quilting you would like on your quilt.
 Check out my blog: marciascraftysewing.blogspot.com In the sidebar of my blog, I list links to my posts about “Getting Up Close to My Quilting”.
 Look through quilting magazines, browse the internet, and then we will work together to create the best quilting for your quilt.

 What is free style quilting?
 I manually move the quilting machine to stitch on your quilt, to create a special design just for you – No computers, no patterns or stencils.
 I just move and stitch wonderful designs all over your quilt.